The Son of No One: Production

-Filming took place from February 2010 to April in Astoria, Queens, NY.
-Several scenes were shot in the Queensbridge Houses in Long Island City.
+The filming took place from February to April 2010 in Astoria, Queens, New York.
+Several scenes were shot in the Queensbridge Houses in Long Island City, Queens.

 Release

 The film was selected to close the 2011 Sundance Film Festival on January 30, 2011.
 After a poor reception, the film's ending was recut.
 Anchor Bay secured distribution rights to the film and released it in ten theaters.
-It grossed $30,680 in the US and a total of $1.1 million worldwide.
-It was released on DVD in the US on February 19, 2012.
+It grossed $30,680 in the United States, and a total of $1.1 million worldwide.
+It was released on DVD in the U.S. on February 19, 2012.

 Reception

 The Son of No One provoked strong reactions at Sundance.
 Although a private screening for distributors resulted in walkouts, the public showing was more positive.

 Rotten Tomatoes, a review aggregator, reports that 16% of 37 surveyed critics gave the film a positive review; the average rating is 3.8/10.
 The consensus states: "Needless stylistic flourishes and wholly illogical storytelling make The Son of No One a grisly, repugnant journey."
-Metacritic rated it 36/100 based on 18 reviews.
+Metacritic rated it 36/100, based on 18 reviews.

 Rob Nelson of Variety wrote, "Montiel's awkward appropriation of gritty crime-drama conventions results in a film that's contrived and implausible, at times absurdly so."

 John DeFore of The Hollywood Reporter wrote that it "bounces nicely between two New York eras but is built around an unconvincing premise".

-Writing for the Chicago Sun-Times, Roger Ebert rated it two out of four stars and said that the film "seems to be adding up, but its drama and urgency are without purpose."
+Writing for the Chicago Sun-Times, Roger Ebert rated it two stars out of four, and said that the film "seems to be adding up, but its drama and urgency are without purpose".

 The New York Times's Stephen Holden wrote that the film features intense performances but a nonsensical plot.